Sprinkle Spangles

 Sprinkle Spangles was a short-lived breakfast cereal by General Mills.
-It was introduced in the mid 90s, alongside Hidden Treasures.
+It was introduced in 1993, alongside Hidden Treasures.
 The cereal was of star-shaped pieces covered with multi-colored sprinkles.
 The commercials claimed that they "Spangled every angle with sprinkles."
-Sprinkle Spangles were no longer available in 1998.
+Sprinkle Spangles were discontinued in 1994.

 Mascot

 The Sprinkle Spangles mascot was the Sprinkle Genie (voiced by Dom DeLuise).
 He would often appear in front of children who wished they had sprinkles for breakfast.
 The Sprinkle Genie's own catchphrase was: "You wish it, I dish it!"
 The mascot was dropped before the cereal was retired.